 Reducing unnecessary hospital admissions and readmissions is a key component of healthcare quality improvement.
-High rates of readmissions are not only costly to the healthcare system, but they also can be indicative of low quality care during a prior hospital stay or poor care coordination.
-An unnecessary hospitalization is stressful for the patient and can expose patients to additional medical risk.
-A number of strategies can be successful in reducing avoidable admissions and readmissions rates such as improved communication of patient discharge instructions, coordination with post-acute care providers and primary care physicians, and reducing complications such as hospital-acquired conditions.
-1,2
+High rates of readmissions are not only costly to the healthcare system, but they also can indicate low-quality care during a prior hospital stay or poor care coordination.
+An unnecessary hospitalization causes patients stress and can expose them to additional medical risk.
+Certain strategies can succeed in reducing avoidable admissions and readmissions rates, such as improved communication of patient discharge instructions, coordination with post-acute care providers and primary care physicians, and reducing complications such as hospital-acquired conditions.^{1,2}

 This opportunity to improve both quality and cost has made reducing unnecessary admissions and readmissions a focus of quality reporting and value-based purchasing programs.
 Proposed under the Affordable Care Act, Medicare's Hospital Readmissions Reduction (HRRP) program was implemented in 2013.
-The program functions by reducing payment rates to hospitals with higher than expected readmission rates.
-Since implementation, hospital readmissions have fallen consistently, suggesting that hospitals have undertaken system-wide interventions in order to drive down rates3.
+The program reduces payment rates to hospitals with higher-than-expected readmission rates.
+Since implementation, hospital readmissions have fallen consistently, suggesting that hospitals have undertaken system-wide interventions in order to drive down rates.3

-Successful efforts to drive down readmissions are also being applied beyond inpatient hospital stays, to post-acute care settings and across the entire continuum of care.
-A 2016 study reported that over 20% of patients discharged from post-acute care facilities were readmitted, perhaps an unintended negative consequence of payment systems that financially incentivize shorter-term hospital stays4.
-To address these inappropriate readmissions, CMS programs have begun to expand accountability to additional providers.
-The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) required CMS to implement quality measures for potentially preventable readmission rates to long-term care hospital, inpatient rehabilitation facilities, skilled nursing facilities, and home health agencies.
-In addition, CMS's Merit-based Incentive Program, which adjusts Medicare payments at the physician level, includes an option of an all-cause hospital readmission measure for groups with at least 16 clinicians and a sufficient number of cases5.
-Groups that report on the readmission measure are eligible for higher payment rates than clinician groups that do not.
+Successful efforts to drive down readmissions are also being applied beyond inpatient hospital stays to post-acute care settings and across the entire continuum of care.
+A 2016 study reported that over 20 percent of patients discharged from post-acute care facilities were readmitted, perhaps an unintended negative consequence of payment systems that financially incentivize shorter-term hospital stays.4 To address these inappropriate readmissions, CMS programs have begun to expand accountability to additional providers.
+The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) required CMS to implement quality measures for potentially preventable readmission rates to long-term care hospitals, inpatient rehabilitation facilities, skilled nursing facilities, and home health agencies.
+In addition, CMS's Merit-Based Incentive Program, which adjusts Medicare payments at the physician level, includes an option of an all-cause hospital readmission measure for groups with at least 16 clinicians and a sufficient number of cases.5 Groups that report on the readmission measure are eligible for higher payment rates than clinician groups that do not.

-While reducing readmissions is a goal supported by a wide variety of healthcare stakeholders, debates remain what it means to be on target for readmission rates.
-Systematic reviews have found that less than a third of readmissions could be considered preventable.
-Moreover, there are many factors related to readmission rates that may be outside of a hospital's control, such as the resources available to the community it serves.
-Research has shown that readmission rates and penalties have found be significantly higher in hospitals that serve larger proportions of low-income Medicare patients as well as major teaching hospitals, which tend to care for the sickest patients.
-Some even argue that readmission measures can lead to inversely correlated results.
-For example, hospitals with low mortality rates may experience high readmission rates, if only because they are successful in keeping their sickest patients alives.
-Similarly, low readmission rates may be associated with higher rates of observation stays or emergency department uses.
+While a wide variety of healthcare stakeholders support the goal of reducing readmissions, debates remain on the target rate of readmissions.
+Systematic reviews have found that less than a third of readmissions could be considered preventable.6 Moreover, many factors related to readmission rates may be outside of a hospital's control, such as the resources available to the community it serves.
+Research has shown that readmission rates and penalties have been significantly higher in hospitals that serve larger proportions of low-income Medicare patients and in major teaching hospitals, which tend to care for the sickest patients.7 Some even argue that readmission measures can lead to inversely correlated results.
+For example, hospitals with low mortality rates may experience high readmission rates, if only because they are successful in keeping their sickest patients alive.8 Similarly, low readmission rates may be associated with higher rates of observation stays or emergency department use.9